+\mypar{Effect of image resolutions during pre-training} We hypothesize that pre-training with high-resolution images is important for scene-text recognition; \autoref{tab:img_res} supports this argument.
+Further, pre-training with the 224x224 image resolution (standard resolution for many vision tasks) almost does not help; it achieves the accuracy of 47.1\%, close to 45.2\% of \baseline baseline (\autoref{tab:all_cases} Row 2), suggesting non-standard resolution must be considered to reap the benefit of STU pre-training.

-\mypar{Importance of pre-training data scale} How much data do we need in order to learn how to read?
-In \autoref{tab:data_scale}, we show the performance of TextVQA given checkpoints pre-trained on 1\%, 3\%, 10\%, and 30\% subsets of CC15M.
-We find that the TextVQA performance goes up as we include more pre-training data.
-This highlights the importance of data scale in acquiring \emph{transferable} scene-text reading skills.
+\mypar{Effect of pre-training data scale} How much data do we need to learn to recognize text? \autoref{tab:data_scale} shows the performance of TextVQA given checkpoints pre-trained on 1\%, 3\%, 10\%, and 30\% subsets of CC15M.
+We find that the TextVQA performance goes up as more pre-training data is included.
+This highlights the importance of data scale in acquiring \emph{transferable} scene-text recognition skills.